 - How to disable resizable property of textarea using CSS?

 - AngularJS | textarea Directive

-- How to detect the change in DIV's dimension ?
+- How to get the value of a textarea in jQuery ?

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.